averagebagelenjoyer/Nullary/README.md

 y = f(512631_{10})
 $$

-Whether or not this is mathematically accurate, I have no idea.
-And it is
+ah yes another thing i have no clue why i wrote. uhm... what is the point of this??

 ## Useful Variables
 $\aleph_0$